mrphrazer/obfuscation_detection/README.md

 ## Core Features

 * identifies interesting code constructs in large binaries
+* highlights disaligned instructions in Binary Ninja's graph view
 * efficient and architecture-agnostic implementation
-* runs as background task
+* runs as a background task
 * can be used in UI and headless mode